18+ Beautiful Botanical Gardens in the South Bay and Southern California

 Los Angeles County Arboretum and Botanic Garden

 The Los Angeles Botanic Garden boasts 127 acres with 11 different landscapes to explore.
-The arboretum is also an official wildlife sanctuary, so you’ll be able to see the famous peacocks, as well as various birds, small reptiles, and aquatic animals.
-You could spend all day here and still have more to see on your next visit, making it the perfect spot for a family membership.
+The arboretum is also an official wildlife sanctuary, so you can see the famous peacocks and various birds, small reptiles, and aquatic animals.
+You could spend all day here and still have more to see on your next visit, making it the perfect spot for aĀ family membership.Ā

-You can catch a guided tour or explore the grounds yourself and even stop at the cafe for lunch.
-The arboretum also hosts special events, like Members Bike Nights and Lightscape.
+You can catch a guided tour, explore the grounds yourself, and even stop at the cafe for lunch.
+The arboretum also hosts special events, like Members Bike Nights and Lightscape.Ā

 Descanso Gardens

-Descanso Gardens is a unique Southern California landscape distinguished by its specialized botanic collections, historical significance, and rare natural beauty.
-The 160-acre botanical garden features a massive rose garden, a camellia garden, a Japanese garden, an oak forest, a lakeside hiking trail, an art museum, a miniature train, and more.
+Located in La CaƱada Flintridge, Descanso Gardens is a unique Southern California garden distinguished by its specialized botanic collections, historical significance, and rare natural beauty.
+The 160-acre botanical garden features a massive rose garden, a camellia garden, a Japanese garden, a California Garden featuring native plants, an oak forest, a lakeside hiking trail, an art museum, a miniature train, and more.

-Descanso also hosts various special events throughout the year, including outdoor art installations, live concerts, spring bloom tours, Carved and Enchanted.
+Descanso also hosts various annual special events, including outdoor art installations, live concerts, public programs, spring bloom tours, Carved, and Enchanted.

 The Huntington Library, Art Museum, and Botanical Gardens

 The Huntington Library, Art Museum, and Botanical Gardens, also known as The Huntington, are 120 acres of landscaped gardens showcasing plants from around the world.
 There are 12 themed gardens, including the Desert Garden, Australian Garden, Herb Garden, Lilly Pond, and Rose Garden.
-The Children’s Garden is beloved by all young visitors, but be sure to bring a chance of clothes because the fountains in the play area are just too tempting on hot days.
-If your little ones love to throw tea parties, book a time in the Rose Garden Tea Room, where kids get their own special tea set.
+The Children’s Garden is beloved by all young visitors, but be sure to bring a change of clothes because the fountains in the play area are just too tempting on hot days.
+If your little ones love throwing tea parties, book a time in the Rose Garden Tea Room, where kids get their special tea set.

-The first Thursday of every month is Free Day, where admission to the garden is free, but you have to reserve tickets a month in advance, and they sell out fast.
+The first Thursday of every month is Free Day at the Huntington Botanical Gardens.
+You can gain entry without a fee, but you have to reserve a free ticket a month in advance, and they sell out fast.

 Los Angeles Zoo and Botanical Gardens